Neotron-Compute/Neotron-Baseboard-100/README.md

 ### Power Supply

-* Unregulated 7V to 28V input fused at 5A
+* Unregulated 12V (8V to 28V) input fused with a PTC at 2A
-* 3A 5.0V main regulator (DC-DC module)
+* 3A 5.0V main regulator (DC-DC switch-mode regulator module)
-* 30mA 5.0V stand-by regulator (low-power linear regulator)
+* 30mA 3.3V stand-by regulator (a micropower linear regulator)
-* 1A 3.3V regulator (high-power linear regulator)
+* 1A 3.3V regulator (a high-power 1117 type linear regulator)
-* Power-on reset circuit support
-* Soft power-off support
-* Controlled by dedicated microcontroller
+* Controlled by the Board Management Controller
-  * NXP Kinetis MKE04Z8VTG4
-  * ARM Cortex-M0+ core
-  * Power switch input
-  * Reset switch input
-  * Controls main 5V regulator, and system RESET line
-  * I²C interface to main CPU, with IRQ line
-  * 2x PS/2 interfaces (keyboard and mouse)
-  * 5V / 5VSB / 3.3V monitoring
-  * Runs on 5V stand-by regulator

 ### CPU Socket

-The CPU is fitted to a second PCB 'CPU card' which plugs into a socket on the motherboard.
+The CPU can either be designed to solder direct to your particular motherboard design, or it can be fitted to a second PCB 'CPU card' which plugs into a socket on the motherboard.
 We have designed a special 80-pin socket pinout, which provides all the signals for required for the standard peripherals available in this design.

 The socket is basically two 2x20 pin headers, placed 130 mil apart.
 This should give enough space to fit even a TQFP-176 microcontroller and some TSOP-54 SDRAM.

+The pins are labelled in row.column fashion, i.e. 1.1 is top left, 1.20 is top right and 4.20 is bottom right.

 ```
+ +----- Pin 1.1
+ |
+ v
 +---------------------------------------+
 |o o o o o o o o o o o o o o o o o o o o|
 |o o o o o o o o o o o o o o o o o o o o|